harlo/harlo.github.io/_posts/2014-08-27-the-hotel-safe.markdown

 ## What this post is really about: The Hotel Safe

 Ok, that was a very roundabout way of getting to the meat of this post:  Another trick you can try, if you like, to take control of your digital security.
-I present to you: The Hotel Safe!
+I present to you: [The Hotel Safe][hotel_safe]!

 Here's my scenario: